Frequently Asked Questions

 If you have attended other regionally or nationally accredited institutions, please forward all official transcripts to:

-Office of Adult and Graduate Admission
+Adult and Online Studies Admission

 45 S. National Avenue